legoguy1000/FRC-Portal/README.md

 * Use 3rd party API to guess gender of new users
 * Fix time slot issue with event registration
 * Add toggle on event admin for Time Slots
-* Fix profile event's items
+* Fix profile event's check items & date format

 Version 2.10.0
 * Added button to download latest responses from Google form